istio/istio.io/content/en/blog/2023/ambient-ebpf-redirection/index.md

 ## Performance gains

-The latency and throughput(QPS) for eBPF mode is bit better than IPtables mode.
-The following test cases are run in a kind cluster which consists of a Fortio client sending requests to a Fortio server with both of them running in ambient mode(with debug log turned off in eBPF and client/server located in the same k8s node).
+The latency and throughput (QPS) for eBPF mode is somewhat better than IPtables mode.
+The following tests were run in a kind cluster with a Fortio client sending requests to a Fortio server, both running in ambient mode (with debug log turned off in eBPF) and on the same k8s node.

-{{< image width="90%" link="./MaxQPS.png" alt="Max QPS with different connection numbers " title="Max QPS with different connection numbers" caption="Max QPS with different connection numbers" >}}
+{{< image width="90%" link="./MaxQPS.png" alt="Max QPS with varying number of connections" title="Max QPS with varying number of connections" caption="Max QPS with varying number of connections" >}}

-The above metrics are tested with following command:
+The above metrics were produced with following command:

 {{< text bash >}}
-$ fortio load -t 60s -qps 0 -c <connection_nums> http://<fortio-svc-name>:8080
+$ fortio load -t 60s -qps 0 -c <num_connections> http://<fortio-svc-name>:8080
 {{< /text >}}

-{{< image width="90%" link="./Latency-with-8000-qps.png" alt="Latency(ms) for QPS 8000 with different connection numbers" title="Latency(ms) for QPS 8000 with different connection numbers" caption="Latency(ms) for QPS 8000 with different connection numbers" >}}
+{{< image width="90%" link="./Latency-with-8000-qps.png" alt="Latency(ms) for QPS 8000 with varying number of connections" title="Latency(ms) for QPS 8000 with varying number of connections" caption="Latency(ms) for QPS 8000 with varying number of connections" >}}

-The above metrics are tested with following command:
+The above metrics were produced with following command:

 {{< text bash >}}
-$ fortio load -t 60s -qps 8000 -c <connection_nums> http://<fortio-svc-name>:8080
+$ fortio load -t 60s -qps 8000 -c <num_connections> http://<fortio-svc-name>:8080
 {{< /text >}}

 ## Wrapping up